 Setting job start and end time fields.

 Adding time constraints to jobs

-Automatically create a new job with job data
+Automatically create a new job or activity with data from a URL

 Was this page helpful?